Another One of Those People

 Why she had taken 'set' on me I don't know.

-I tried to figure out why she was stalking me.
+It had gone beyond the stage of supposition.
+I tried to figure out why Louise was stalking me.

-I started sitting way over in Siberia so that no one might even know if I
+I started sitting way over in Siberia so that no one might know if I were present or not.

-After a few weeks she seemed to lose interest in me.
+After a few weeks of my diversion, Louise seemed to lose interest in me.